MinyaRancic/Robotiq-Gripper/README.md

 This is untested and to be done at your own risk.

-Run by constructing a RobotiqGripper object in matlab
+Run by constructing a RobotiqGripper object in MATLAB

 You must have the python file in the same directory as your project!